kcheng1021/GaussianPro/README.md

 - [✔] <strong>Pybinding & CUDA acceleration</strong>.
 - [ ] Support for unordered set of images.

 <strong>Some amazing enhancements are under development.
-We warmly welcome anyone to collaborate in improving this repository.
+We are warmly welcome anyone to collaborate in improving this repository.
 Please send me an email if you are interested!</strong>

 ## 🚀 Pipeline